alphagov/registers-tech-docs/source/documentation/using_the_api/item_entry_record.md

 Using the `GET /records/CI/entries` endpoint [returns all entries for the key 'CI'](https://country.register.gov.uk/records/CI/entries.json), meaning both the 90th and the 207th entries.

-### The components of an entry

-Each entry in a register is made up of the fields `entry-number`, `index-entry-number`, `entry-timestamp`, `item-hash` and `key`.
-The `entry-number` is unique and defines an entry’s position within the ordered list of a register.
-The `index-entry-number` is unique and defines an entry’s position within the ordered list of an index.
-For an entry in a register the `entry-number` and `index-entry-number` are always identical.

-The `entry-timestamp` is the time when an entry was introduced to a given register, but it is no guarantee of the order of entries in a register.
-The `entry-number` is.